 Chances are you’ll most likely be arriving in the city by plane or by ferry.
 While there is a train station in Athens, it’s more for local commuter routes so we’ll be skipping train transport in this article.

 If you’re arriving in the city by plane on this Athens itinerary, you’ll be arriving at the Eleftherios Venizelos International Airport.
 The airport is 27 km from the city center and there are a few ways of reaching it.

 The metro line 3 runs directly from the airport through the center, stopping at various points throughout the city.
 You can reach the metro from the airport by about a 3-minute walk outside the terminal.

-The journey is just under 40 minutes to the city and tickets cost 9 euros from the airport to the city.
+The journey is just under 40 minutes from the airport to the city.
 A special airport ticket is required, so keep this in mind while purchasing!